Homage to August Agboola Browne – Black resistance fighter of the Warsaw Uprising

 In 1964 the West German Government agreed to pay Great Britain the sum of £1 million to compensate British victims of Nazi persecution in Poland.
 In the mid-1960s, the British Government started issuing compensation payments to British victims of Nazi persecution in Poland, providing they could make a successful claim to persecution.

 August Browne made a successful application and received a sum of money.
 During the RUSI presentation, Dr Boston showed us a document from the National Archives that was a supporting statement made by August Browne which detailed the persecution.

-In the document, August Browne states that in 1939 when the Germans occupied Poland, as a Negro he was not allowed to leave the country.
+In the document, August Browne stated that in 1939 when the Germans occupied Poland, as a Negro he was not allowed to leave the country.
 August stated he was interned at the Treblinka concentration camp in Poland between the dates of 10 May 1940 until 10th October 1944.
-He says that he was then transferred to a camp at Pruszkow for a few days.
+He said that he was then transferred to a camp at Pruszkow for a few days.
 On 21 October 1944, he was transferred from Pruszkow to the concentration camp at Radomsko in Poland and was freed there on 10 April 1945.
-August says he suffered a great deal of ill-treatment during his internment and as a consequence is suffering to this day from chronic myocarditis, chronic bronchitis and chronic gastritis.
+August said he suffered a great deal of ill-treatment during his internment and as a consequence was suffering to that day from chronic myocarditis, chronic bronchitis and chronic gastritis.
 The statement is dated 10 February 1965.

 Clearly, it would not have been possible for August Browne to have been imprisoned during the dates he mentioned and also at the scene of the Warsaw Uprising which started on 1st of August 1944 and ended on 2nd October 1944.

 In light of this new information, Dr Boston is investigating further and no doubt we will hear more about this from both Dr Boston and the many parties that have previously disseminated information about August Browne.
 Whichever way events unfold, I will update this article.